Grabill Amish Country

 In neighboring Harlan, you can also find the Harlan Haus Antiques and Harlan Donuts (be sure to grab a hot donut, right off the racks!)

 And, mark your calendar the Grabill Country Fair - always the first Thurs-Saturday after Labor Day weekend.
 Amazing food, music, activities and fun - its truly a good old-time country fair!
+(Canceled for 2020)

 Other resources include: